JazminVidal/EpaDB/readme.md

 - Transcription: manually corrected phoneme level alignments containing one of the possible correct transcriptions.
 - Annotation: phone level annotations by the expert annotators.
 - Score: an overall score provided by the annotator in a scale from 1 to 5.

+## Note on the recordings

+Note that some of the recordings may be missing due to low quality or recording problems.
+Manual annotation was performed at phone level using ARPA-bet and an ARPA-bet like extension to account for allophonic variations and Spanish sounds.
+For more informations refer to the paper in this folder.
+Speakers 89 and 18 do not contain the set of second annotations.

 If you want to replicate our results in pronunciation scoring using Kaldi-GOP or find a code to compute labels from the manual annotations you can run the code provided in our github repository: https://github.com/JazminVidal/gop-dnn-epadb